 Students compete for various scholarship awards – including a full tuition scholarship and numerous additional academic scholarships – through an essay contest and interviews with Olivet College faculty.
 Qualified students will be notified via mail.

 The Kalamazoo Promise, a partner of Olivet College since 2014, provides scholarships for eligible graduates of the Kalamazoo Public School system.
 Students receiving this scholarship must be full-time and maintain a 2.0 GPA.
 The amount of the award is based on the length of attendance and residency in the Kalamazoo Public School system.
 Students who receive the Kalamazoo Promise scholarship are also eligible for other financial aid opportunities.

 As the capitol region’s private college, Olivet College has committed to providing Lansing Promise-eligible students with the opportunity to have an immersive, residential educational experience below the cost of tuition, room and board at Michigan State University.
-Qualified Lansing Promise students receive $5,000 per year and will be awarded the Olivet College/Lansing Promise Scholar Grant of $14,000, totaling $19,000, each academic year in which he or she also is a full-time, residential student at Olivet College.
+Qualified students receive $3,216 from the Lansing Promise Foundation each year, for the first two years of their education at Olivet.
+Additionally, they will be awarded the Olivet College Lansing Promise Grant of $14,000 each academic year in which he or she is a full-time, residential student at Olivet College.
 OC/LP scholars are also eligible for additional state and federal aid.
 Participating high schools are Eastern, Everett, J.W.
 Sexton and Lansing Catholic.
 To apply for the Lansing Promise, visit www.lansingpromise.org, or contact the Olivet College Admissions Office at (800) 456-7189 for assistance.

 New Michigander Award

 Equivalent to the Michigan Tuition Grant, this award is given to students who are nonresidents of Michigan.
 The amount varies and is renewable for up to four years.